danilovl/parameter-bundle/README.md

 composer require danilovl/parameter-bundle
 ```

-Add the `ParameterBundle` to your application's bundles if does not add automatically:
+Add the `ParameterBundle` to your application's bundles if it is does not add automatically:

 ```php
 <?php